mozilla/fxa/docs/adr/0031-process-evolution.md

 We have a [documented process](https://mozilla.github.io/ecosystem-platform/reference/team-processes/development-process) today (see also the [release owner duties](https://mozilla.github.io/ecosystem-platform/reference/team-processes/release-process)), but it’s complex and can be error-prone.
-It was built before we have the tools we have today and the priorities then were different.
+The release process was built before we have the tools we have today and the priorities then were different.
 We’d like to revisit that release process by defining what properties we’d like to see in a process and then determining the best way to get there.